apigeek/architect/README.md

 That is our goal.
 We'll continue to create new Dialects that address the needs of Enterprise Architects.

-Software engineers create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.
+Competent software engineers can easily create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.

-Then ApiGeek-Architect can create customised websites, portals, Apps, APIs, mock servers, micro services and more.
+Then ApiGeek-Architect re-uses the blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.

 Please share your custom Blueprints and Dialects so that ApiGeek-Architect becomes more useful for all of us.